-- This contact grill can cook food all the way through quickly if it’s fresh, and it’s super easy to clean up afterwards.
+- This contact grill can cook food all the way through quickly if it’s fresh, and it’s super easy to clean up afterward.
 There’s a reason the George Foreman grill is so popular; with its contact top grill, it cooks up food in a tasty manner, and is versatile enough to throw both veggies and sandwiches on.

 How to Grill Indoors with a Contact Grill